Aparnaa666/HTML-CSS-Javascript-projects/README.md

-# Javascript-mini-projects
- Just making mini projects using Javascript
+All the major and mini projects i created and deployed using pure HTML, CSS and Javascript